ofallonlabs/saeedmirshekari/_src/blog/2022-03-30-will-living-people-ever-outnumber-the-dead.md

 ## Abstract:

+Will Living People Ever Outnumber the Dead?
 Probably not!
 It has been shown that only about 6.5 percent of all people ever born were alive in 2011 [1].
 But the human population on Earth has been growing very rapidly in the recent decades such that